 When the best way to get a real food dinner on the table is to do a crockpot meal, which I agree is an awesome idea, but the only way to make that happen is to usurp any possible breakfast prep, what’s a mom to do?

 I guess either breakfast or dinner has to find another time of day to be prepped.

 Simple solution – but difficult implementation!

-I shared this reader’s question on Facebook and almost 100 KSers chimed in with tips – so here are the most practical “real food breakfast for working moms” tips out there (and we’ll do another post with dinner ideas).
+I shared this reader’s question on Facebook and almost 100 KSers chimed in with tips – so here are the most practical “real food breakfast for working moms” tips out there (find easy, healthy dinner ideas for busy families here).

-How to Avoid Cheerio’s (when you only have 10 minutes for breakfast)
+How to Avoid Dry Cereal (when you only have 10 minutes for breakfast)